msloth/contiki-launchpad/README.md

 it's harder.
 The packet buffer, and queue buffer, needs a lot of space.
 I shrunk the packetbuf and removed any queuebufs.

+## Why no love for the 2452?
+And what about the 2231 and 2331?

+The 2452, compared with the 2553, has one timer less, no hardware UART and only 256 byte RAM.
+This makes it much messier to use the 2452 with a Contiki that can printf as the timer would be needed for software UART but is now used for clock and rtimer.
+And just 256B RAM is quite narrow...
+But if you disable serial in the platform/launchpad/contiki-conf.h you can still fit Contiki on it to do simple things like buttons and LEDs and the like.

+The 2231 and 2331 (?) where shipped with the early versions of Launchpad but are even more restrained than the 2452 so I won't spread the love to them.